 I need to instruct a conveyancing solicitor for leasehold conveyancing in Langland.
-I happened to stumble across a web site which seems to have the ideal offering If there is a chance to get all the legals completed via email that would be preferable.
+I have stumble across a web site which appears to be the perfect answer If there is a chance to get all formalities done via email that would be ideal.
 Do I need to be concerned?
-What should out be looking out for?
+What are the potential pitfalls?

 As usual with these online conveyancers you need to read ALL the small print - did you notice the extra charge for dealing with the mortgage?

 I work for a reputable estate agent office in Langland where we see a few leasehold sales put at risk as a result of leases having less than 80 years remaining.
 I have received contradictory information from local Langland conveyancing firms.
 Could you clarify whether the seller of a flat can instigate the lease extension formalities for the buyer?